GabrielMoreau/winsoft-main/xournalpp/README.md

-# XournalPP - PDF annotate and hand note-taking software
+# Xournal++ - PDF annotate and hand note-taking software

 Xournal++ is a hand note-taking software written in C++ with the target of flexibility, functionality and speed.
 It is used to annotate a pdf